What moves me

 Due to the availability of more economic technology, the recording market shifted more and more towards the home studio sector, thus there were less assignments and I found the time to play music myself once more.

-Currently bass and backing vocals with Maggot On Mars, who have come back on stage after changes in the personnel and intense rehearsing:
+Currently bass and backing vocals with Maggot on Mars in the personnel and intense rehearsing:

 In public service broadcasting, too, budgetary rigour and modern management have taken over now - really?